-According to the Ohio Revised Code, child care centers have responsibilities in the area of child abuse and neglect.
-The Board and staff of ELC accept these legal responsibilities to protect the well-being of the children on our care.
+According to Kentucky State Revised Statutes, all employees of the Center have responsibilities in child abuse and neglect.
+The Board of Directors and all employees of ELC accept these legal responsibilities to protect the well-being of the children in our care.
+The following are paraphrases from the Kentucky State Revised Statutes: